AcumenNations/Best_Seller_Story_Teller/master_story.md

 amplified her voice, projecting a lattice of light that met the Discordant's wave head-on.
 The collision sent ripples across the sea, lighting the water with bursts of gold and violet.
 Ezra shouted over the din, "The dissonance is forming a counter-harmonic!
-We need to shift frequencies—now!"
+We need to shift frequencies now!"
 Eren modulated the chord, and Maria followed, her voice adapting.
 Farid's chant pivoted to a minor scale that resonated with the ocean's natural rhythm.
 Layla's recitation echoed, "From fracture comes unity, from lament comes rebirth."
 The vortex shuddered.
 The